 - LSE blog: Triple-dip, coming to a town near you...

 - Deficit cuts should be postponed (on Swiss financial TV Dukascopy) & subsequent Expert Commentary.

 - 2015 Summary on CNBC's Power Lunch and SABC news.
-See also this striking graph (posted Spring/Summer 2015) that explains why you shouldn't blame China for the recent market slides which were predicted back then & have to do with fundamentals.
+See also this striking graph (posted Spring/Summer 2015) that explains why you shouldn't blame China for the market slides of early 2016 which were predicted in 2015 & have to do with fundamentals.